YashKushwaha/learn_streaming_demo/README.md

         await asyncio.sleep(0.3)  # simulate delay
 ```

-When post request is made to the chat end point.
-We made the demo LLM call and return a StreamingResponse from `fastapi.responses`
+When post request is made to the chat end point, we process the user query and return a StreamingResponse from `fastapi.responses`

 ```python
 @app.post("/echo")